 You might be wondering if a product is made from recycled fishing nets, will it be as strong as a material that has had no former life before.

-From all of our product testing, I’ll say that there is no evidence to suggest that recycled fiber/fabric is any less tough or durable than brand new material.
+From all of our product testing, I’ll say that there is no evidence to suggest that recycled fibre/fabric is any less tough or durable than brand new material.

-The fabric recycling process involves a complete transformation of the old material into a like-new material manufactures can use to produce backpacks.
+The fabric recycling process involves a complete transformation of the old material into a like-new material manufacturer can use to produce backpacks.
 From a toughness perspective, you can have full confidence in recycled fabrics.

 Fair Wages and Eco-Friendly Backpacks

 When we are talking about sustainable backpacks, we are not just considering what is good for the earth.
 The people and the conditions they work in are equally important factors to consider.

 More and more outdoor gear companies are embracing fair trade and fair wage practices that go hand in hand with the production of sustainable backpacks.
 For decades, some people working in factories in a developing country have been desperately exploited by the garment industry players in the west.

-When seeking out your next eco-friendly backpack purchase, look for brands who are transparent about how they employ and support their workforce abroad.
+When seeking out your next eco-friendly backpack purchase, look for brands that are transparent about how they employ and support their workforce abroad.

 We at The Broke Backpacker love inexpensive, quality products as much as anyone – but if the price tag of a piece of gear seems higher to you, try to remember the individual who created it – consider the human element that went into making the beautiful new backpack you are after.